 Roofing SEO is the process of making your website (and other web properties) rank on search engines.
 Top rankings directly influence lead generation, sales, and revenue for roofing companies.

 How Roofing Companies Benefit from SEO

 People still care about reputation, but their neighbor is no longer the go-to source.
-That’s because platforms like Google, Facebook and Yelp provide verified reviews of businesses within a local community.
+That’s because platforms like Google, Facebook, and Yelp provide verified reviews of businesses within a local community.
 If 20 verified Google users endorse your roofing services, you better believe it will have a direct influence over the amount of interest your company generates online.
 Word of mouth now travels at the speed of the nearest internet connection.
 And don’t think Google doesn’t notice.
-Maps rankings in particular are heavily influenced by the overall reputation of a business.
+The overall reputation of a business heavily influences rankings.
 In short, reputation management is a factor in SEO.

 Phase I: SEO Strategy

-If you run a roofing company in Baton Rouge, NO, the types of keywords you’ll want to target are “roofer baton rouge” “baton rouge roofer” and variations of that nature.
+If you run a roofing company in Baton Rouge, LA, the types of keywords you’ll want to target are “roofer baton rouge” “baton rouge roofer” and variations of that nature.
 The good news is that these keyword tools often suggest similar keywords and rank them based on volume and opportunity.
-Identifying the right terms is not especially difficult if you understand what makes a keyword valuable in your industry.
+Identifying the correct terms is not especially difficult if you understand what makes a keyword valuable in your industry.

 URL Hierarchy and Structure